A Comprehensive Guide to Salesforce Integration with Other Solutions

 Next, you should determine which technology integration approach best suits your scenario: direct or server-based integration.

-The Salesforce integration method that involves a direct API or database connection between Salesforce and another system is known as direct integration.
+The Salesforce integration method that involves a direct API or database connection between Salesforce and another system is known as direct integration, which typically refers to using REST or SOAP APIs.
 Despite appearing inflexible, this approach can facilitate two-way data exchange between systems for smaller projects.

 Integrating through a server-based system offers a more adaptable solution that minimizes the need for IT resources, reduces the impact of system updates on integration, and grants greater control over data flow.
 This method uses a hub-and-spoke or enterprise service bus model and can be hosted either on-premises or in the cloud.